nextleap-project/countermitm/gossip.md

 ### Single Attack

-As said above without checking gossip an attacker can access a relevant part of the group conversation and all direct emails between two people by attacking their connection and nothing else.
-Since active attacks are outside of the scope of Autocrypt Level 1 these attacks would go unnoticed unless the people in question verify their keys out of band.
+As said above without checking gossip an attacker can access a relevant part of the group conversation and all direct messages between two people by attacking their connection and nothing else.
 The likelihood of a single such verification being successful is shown in the first table.